clairegracey28-blip/Project1/README.md

 **Description**: Query 3 provides the user with a comparison of each player's height to the overall average player height and returns only players whose height is above average.

-**Managerial justifcation**: This can be useful for avaluating role fit, lineup decisions for matches, and recruiting priorites for positions where height can play a competitive advantage.
+**Managerial Justification**: This can be useful for avaluating role fit, lineup decisions for matches, and recruiting priorites for positions where height can play a competitive advantage.

 ### Query 4
 <img width="577" height="364" alt="Screenshot 2026-03-29 at 10 02 38 PM" src="https://github.com/user-attachments/assets/98881c9f-ffa0-46d4-8428-ab3cbf68f654" />